Aanuja/Demorepo/Hadoop-2.7.3_draft_recipe.md

     make
     ```

-  * Download the source code for LevelDB & LevelDB JNI
+  * Download the source code for LevelDB and LevelDB JNI

     ```
     cd /<source_root>/